Corazon Cocina VTA

 In Southern California's casual Mexican dining scene, the spirits program is frequently an afterthought, a shelf of familiar agave bottles selected more for name recognition than production method.
 The more interesting operators in this space have begun treating the back bar as a genuine curatorial act, drawing distinctions between highland and lowland tequilas, between industrial and artisanal mezcals, and between the broader category of agave spirits that includes sotol, raicilla, and bacanora.
 These categories remain underfamiliar to most American drinkers, which means a thoughtfully built agave-focused list can do real educational work without becoming didactic.

 For a venue like Corazon Cocina VTA, operating within a Mexican cuisine context on the Southern California coast, the agave category offers a particular opportunity.
-The range of production styles within tequila and mezcal alone is wide enough to sustain a serious tasting program, and the region's proximity to Baja California gives it a natural claim to spirits and producers that haven't yet saturated the broader national market.
+The range of production styles within tequila and mezcal alone is wide enough to sustain a serious tasting program, and the region's proximity to Baja California gives it access to spirits and producers that have not yet saturated the broader national market.
 A well-curated back bar in this context isn't a luxury add-on; it is, increasingly, the differentiating factor between venues that attract repeat visitors and those that capture only tourist traffic.

 The Wider Ventura Drinks Map